A Note on Fractional DP-Coloring of Graphs: Introduction

 \subsection{Fractional Coloring and Fractional Choosability}

-Before we focus on fractional DP-coloring, we briefly review some classical notions.
+Before introducing fractional DP-coloring, we review some classical notions.
 Given a graph $G$, in the classical vertex coloring problem we wish to color the elements of $V(G)$ with colors from the set $[m]$ so that adjacent vertices receive different colors, a so-called \emph{proper $m$-coloring}.
 We say $G$ is \emph{$m$-colorable} when a proper $m$-coloring of $G$ exists.
 The \emph{chromatic number} of $G$, denoted $\chi(G)$, is the smallest $k$ such that $G$ is $k$-colorable.

 A \emph{set coloring} of a graph $G$ is a function that assigns a set to each vertex of $G$ such that the sets assigned to adjacent vertices are disjoint.
-For $a, b \in \N$ with $a \geq b$, an \emph{$(a,b)$-coloring} of graph $G$ is a set coloring, $f$, of $G$ such that the codomain of $f$ is the set of $b$-element subsets of $[a]$.
+For $a, b \in \N$ with $a \geq b$, an \emph{$(a,b)$-coloring} of graph $G$ is a set coloring $f$ of $G$ such that the codomain of $f$ is the set of $b$-element subsets of $[a]$.
 We say that $G$ is \emph{$(a,b)$-colorable} when an $(a,b)$-coloring of $G$ exists.
 So, saying $G$ is $a$-colorable is equivalent to saying that it is $(a,1)$-colorable.
 The \emph{fractional chromatic number}, $\chi^*(G)$, of $G$ is defined by $\chi^*(G) = \inf \{ a/b : \text{$G$ is $(a,b)$-colorable} \}.$ Since any graph $G$ is $(\chi(G),1)$-colorable, we have that $\chi^*(G) \leq \chi(G)$.
 This inequality may however be strict; for example, when $r \geq 2$, $\chi^*(C_{2r+1}) = 2 + 1/r < 3 = \chi(C_{2r+1})$ (see~\cite{SU97}).
 It is also well known that the infimum in the definition of $\chi^*(G)$ is actually a minimum~\cite{SU97}.